ashishj12/JavaScript/Async-JavaScript/async.md

 **Callback Function**

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

+**Promises**

+* In JavaScript promises are a way to handle asynchrouous operations is an orgamized manner.

+* they provide a clear syntax dealing with asychrounous code compare to traditional callback-based approaches.

+* Promises are widely used for making n/w requests, read/write and other operations that are block the main therad.

+* There can be three states : Pending,Fullfill or rejected.

+* A promise starts in a pending state.
+That means the process is not complete.
+If the operation is successful, the process ends in a fulfilled state.
+And, if an error occurs, the process ends in a rejected state.

+* For example, when you request data from the server by using a promise, it will be in a pending state.
+When the data arrives successfully, it will be in a fulfilled state.
+If an error occurs, then it will be in a rejected state.

+**Promise Chaining**

+promises can easily chained together using .then(), allowing you to sequence asynchronous operations.this is refer to the "Promise Chaining".